Multi-Table Offline Sync Task

 - Lakehouse

-Synchronization Modes
+Sync Modes

-- Multi-Table Merge: Consolidates multiple source tables (e.g., sharded databases and tables) into one or more target tables.
+- Multi-table merge: Consolidates multiple source tables (e.g., sharded databases and tables) into one or more target tables.

 Core Capabilities

-Operation Steps
+Steps

-Step 1: Create Task
+Step 1: Create a Task

-- In the Lakehouse Studio Development module, click the "New" button
+- In the Lakehouse Studio development module, click the New button.

-- Enter task name and select folder
+- Enter a task name and select a folder.

 Step 2: Configure Source Data